Riverside Church: Congregation

 Several small Baptist congregations, including the Mulberry Street Baptist Church that was established in 1823 by a group of 16 congregants, were founded in Manhattan after the American Revolutionary War.
-The Mulberry Street church occupied at least three locations in the Lower East Side and two locations on Broadway in Midtown Manhattan before moving to a more permanent site at Fifth Avenue and 46th Street in the 1860s.
+The Mulberry Street church occupied at least three locations on the Lower East Side and two locations on Broadway in Midtown Manhattan before moving to a more permanent site at Fifth Avenue and 46th Street in the 1860s.
 The businessman William Rockefeller was the first of several Rockefeller family members to attend the Fifth Avenue Baptist Church; he became a major financial backer of the church in the 1870s.
 William and his brother John D. Rockefeller later became trustees of the church and many of its services were held at the Rockefellers' home nearby.

 Cornelius Woelfkin, who became the church's minister in 1912, started leading the church in a more modernist direction.
 By the early 20th century, Fifth Avenue was experiencing increased commercial development and the church building became dilapidated.
 The congregation sold its old headquarters in 1919 and bought land at Park Avenue and 63rd Street the following year.
 John Rockefeller's son John D. Rockefeller Jr. funded half of the projected $1 million cost.
 The new church, which was dubbed the "Little Cathedral", was designed by Henry C. Pelton in partnership with Francis R. Allen and Charles Collens.
 The final service in the Fifth Avenue location was held on April 3, 1922, and the renamed Park Avenue Baptist Church held its first class in the new location the next week.